austinhaas/clojurescript-threejs-demo/webpack-version/README.md

 The browser should open and display a spinning green box.

-If you select the browser, you can move the camera using the arrow keys, mouse, or touch controls.
+~~If you select the browser, you can move the camera using the arrow keys, mouse, or touch controls.~~ I can't figure out how to import modules from the three.js examples folder.

 You should also see a prompt at the REPL, but if you saw the errors above, it may not be visible.
 Hit enter for a fresh prompt.